smiakchilo/aem-crash-course/lessons/2.11/part2.md

 #### Control the timing of the service's start

-Take heed to the `@Component`-s `immediate` property.
+Take a look at the `@Component`-s `immediate` property.
 It states that the instance of service will be created as soon as the OSGi framework takes control of the current bundle.
 As we said, this is not necessary.
-Skip `immediate = true`, and the service will be instantiated only after an attempt to call it elsewhere in the code.
+Skip `immediate = true`, and the service will be instantiated only after someone calls it elsewhere in the code.

 <u>Important</u>: If you created a bunch of services that have references to each other, at least one should be `immediate = true`, or else they will just be "sitting there waiting for each other", and none will start.